Is It Safe To Drink Coffee After a Tooth Extraction?

 Avoid Smoking and Alcohol

 Aside from coffee, smoking and alcohol are also definite no-nos after going through a tooth extraction.
-Not only do these things increase your risk of developing a dry socket, but they also increase the risk of bacteria and inflammation in your mouth, ultimately delaying the healing process.
+Not only do tobacco and alcohol increase your risk of developing a dry socket, but they also increase the risk of bacteria and inflammation in your mouth, ultimately delaying the healing process.

 Wrapping Up

-For us caffeine lovers, coffee is hard to give up even just for a few days.
+For us caffeine lovers, coffee and our other favorite beverages are hard to give up even just for a few days.
 However, it’s a small price to pay to make sure that you recover quickly and with no complications after a tooth extraction.
 By skipping your daily dose of coffee during the recovery process, you can avoid complications such as a dry socket, increased bleeding, burns, and infections that may delay your healing process.

 Instead, focus on drinking clear fluids like water, broth, and fresh fruit juices.
 Milk, smoothies, and sports drinks are good options as well.
 When it comes to food, follow a diet of soft and nutritious foods and refrain from eating anything hot, spicy, or crunchy for the time being.